How to Migrate to v5 from v4

 Handling Dynamic replace Flag

 If the value of the replace flag is dynamic and determined at runtime, you might face issues.
-To handle this, you can use a workaround by annotating the replace parameter with as any:
+To handle this, you can use a workaround by annotating the replace parameter with the parameters of the setState function:

 const replaceFlag = Math.random() > 0.5